fDiosc/mcpmvp/implementation-summary.md

 3. Updated the model ID to match a current valid Anthropic model (see model table below).
 4. Enhanced message formatting to handle various message structures and prevent the "nested text" error in multi-turn conversations.
 5. Fixed tool use ID field naming to match Anthropic API expectations, ensuring proper tool execution and acknowledgment in multi-turn conversations.
+6. Successfully implemented and tested all expanded Jira tools with proper API integration.
+7. Added prompt caching to reduce token costs for repeated content in conversations.

+## Prompt Caching Implementation

+The prompt caching functionality works by:

+1. Adding cache control markers to appropriate parts of the conversation:
+   - System instructions at the beginning
+   - Prior conversation history
+   - Keeping only the most recent user query uncached

+2. Using the Anthropic beta API for prompt caching:
+   - Added header: `"anthropic-beta": "prompt-caching-2024-07-31"`
+   - Implemented with Claude 3.5 Haiku, which supports this feature

+3. Tracking cache performance and token usage:
+   - Added detailed logging of input/output tokens
+   - Monitoring cache creation vs. cache read tokens
+   - Calculating approximate cost savings

+4. Benefits:
+   - First API call creates the cache (25% more expensive than regular tokens)
+   - Subsequent calls use the cache (90% cheaper than regular tokens)
+   - Significantly reduces costs for multi-turn conversations
+   - Cache automatically expires after 5 minutes of inactivity

 ## Supported Claude Models